InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/sound.md

 the base frequency.

 ### Scales, Modes and Chords
-A scale is a subset of the notes in the chromatic scale, and a layer of indirection.
-Here, the chromatic scale is implied to have twelve notes.
+Here, the chromatic scale is implied to have twelve notes, and is associated with other concepts such as time-keeping.

 Other chromatic scale lengths can be used, but they each require significantly more notes in order to get equal-enough spacing between them within the octave.

+A scale is a subset of the notes in the chromatic scale, and a layer of indirection constructed with a sequence of intervals.
+This process of using a relatively prime subset length appears in several places in the harmonic fractal.

-Here, "scale" specifically refers to a septatonic scale.
+Here, "scale" specifically refers to a septatonic scale, the notes being associated with the Seven Seals.
 The pentatonic scales can be treated as subsets of the septatonic scales, and are handled similarly to chords.